-John Chrysostom on James and John, the Sons of Zebedee, and their mother’s famous request that her sons sit at Jesus’ right and left in the kingdom.
+John Chrysostom on James and John, the Sons of Zebedee, and their famous request that they would sit at Jesus’ right and left in the kingdom.
 St. James was born at Bethsaida and was martyred by Herod around the year 42.
-He is especially honored at Compostela, Spain, where a special church is dedicated in his name (“Santiago”).
+He was the first of the apostles to drink the cup of suffering and martyrdom with his Lord.
+St. James is especially honored at Compostela, Spain, where a special church is dedicated in his name (“Santiago”).

 Consider how by his manner of questioning he exhorts and draws them.
 He does not say: “Can you face being slaughtered?
 Can you shed your blood?”
 How does he put his question?
 Can you drink the cup?
 Then he makes it attractive by adding: which I must drink, so that the prospect of sharing it with him may make them more eager.
 He also calls his suffering a baptism, to show that it will effect a great cleansing of the entire world.
 The disciples answer him: We can!
 Fervor makes them answer promptly, though they really do not know what they are saying but still think they will receive what they ask for.